Share this page:

 Snapper catch

-A Snapper total allowable catch (TAC) is in place for the recreational, commercial and charter fishing sectors in the SEFZ.
-Snapper fishing will be closed for each sector if the respective share of the TAC is reached prior to 30 June 2023.
+A Snapper total allowable catch (TAC) is in place for the recreational, commercial, charter, and Aboriginal traditional fishing sectors in the SEFZ.

 Mandatory Snapper reporting

-Report your Snapper catch via the Fishwatch 24-hour hotline or the free SA Fishing app.
+You must report all Snapper catches via the Fishwatch 24-hour hotline or the free SA Fishing app.

 Please be aware that the SA Fishing app is currently undergoing updates, and the bag and boat limits listed on the ‘Report Snapper Catch’ screen are incorrect.
 While these updates are being completed, you are required to submit 2 reports if you are fishing: